dp28/weather-type/README.md

 * `2` (corresponds to `'snow'`)
 * `2` (corresponds to `'hail'`)

+Each of these values, apart from `none`, has an associated boolean reader, eg `isLight()`, for convenience.
+They return `true` if the appropriate variable corresponds to the specified value.

 ### `Precipitation#isApplicable(): boolean`

 Returns `true` if `level` rounds to a value greater that `0`.